qrsouther/blueprint-app/docs/bugs/BUG_TOGGLE_MARKERS_VISIBLE.md

 # Bug: Toggle Markers Visible in Include Macro Published View

+> **⚠️ ARCHIVED** - This bug has been resolved.
+Code references in this document may be outdated due to refactoring.
+This document is kept for historical reference and root cause analysis.

 **Status:** ✅ RESOLVED (v6.31)
 **Date Discovered:** 2025-10-30
 **Date Resolved:** 2025-10-30